kch0e/BioPneuma/README.md

 ## BioPneuma Project

-[Spring 2020] Pandemic Response Hackathon - Submission
+[Spring 2020] Pandemic Response Hackathon - Team Submission

 ## Inspiration
 The idea for our app sprung from the shared experiences from our team of hackers.
 One member had a close friend from Seattle who unfortunately contracted the COVID-19 virus.
 Due to misinformation and confusion regarding the symptoms, she did not know until it was too late.
 After she recovered, she realized that she had spread it to around 15 people that she knew of.
 Since she informed them late, they did not get a chance to isolate themselves before they had infected close loved ones.